franzinc/tester/README.md

 There are more notes about tester in the link provided in the documentation section above.

-For an acl-compat version suitable for running in non-acl Common-Lisps see Kevin Rosenberg's ptester repository:
+For an acl-compat version suitable for running in non-acl Common Lisps see Kevin Rosenberg's ptester repository:

     git://git.b9.com/ptester.git/